 For example, at Microsoft, we developed the New World of Work as an idea to frame the Microsoft Office discussion in Bill Gates’s 2005 CEO Summit presentation.
 New World of Work went on to live for several years beyond that event as it became the thought leadership pillar for the Office Product line.

 The New World of World was based on a set of scenarios about the future of work.
 Those scenarios supported a wide range of content from white papers about particular business issues, like big data and analytics, automation, and collaboration, as well as a series of industry-specific papers.
 Those papers suggested ways the uncertainties at the center of the New World of Work might play out in healthcare, manufacturing, finance, and other areas, like government.

 Beyond the white papers, the New World of Work acted as a kick-start presentation for customer meetings during the Executive Briefing Center visits.
 It set up a day or two of product, sales, and executive discussions by providing context for why the other discussions really mattered.

 The New World of Work, however, never sold products.
 It sold the idea that Microsoft was deeply committed to understanding the future of work and conducting research to create products that would support the future no matter how it turned out.
 The thought leadership revealed our research, often suggesting that Microsoft didn’t know the answers to important (which it did not), and offering several ways the future might play out.
 The New World of Work Microsoft demonstrated its thoughtfulness.

-That is a very different approach than traditional marketing and customer journeys where the content is meant to bring them along a journey that terminates in a sale.
-In thought leadership, the concern is not where the customer is on their journey toward a sale, but engaging them in a way that takes them along the discovery journey with you.
-It may lead to a sale, but intent is to build a relationship that transcends current products.
+That is a very different approach than traditional marketing and customer journeys, where the content is meant to bring them along a journey that terminates in a sale.
+In thought leadership, the concern is not where the customer is on their journey toward a sale but engaging them in a way that takes them along the discovery journey with you.
+It may lead to a sale, but the intent is to build a relationship that transcends current products.